 - Although our interns are generally undergraduates, graduate students, or recent graduates, others are also welcome to apply.

-The Congressional-Executive Commission on China (www.cecc.gov) is offering paid internships to qualified undergraduates, graduate students, or recent graduates this coming fall in Washington, D.C.
+The Congressional-Executive Commission on China (www.cecc.gov) is offering paid internships to qualified undergraduates, graduate students, or recent graduates this coming spring in Washington, D.C.
 Interns must be U.S. citizens.
-The application deadline is for the Fall 2013 internship that runs from September to December 2013.
-Fall internships are part-time; interns are expected to work from 15 to 20 hours per week.
+The application deadline is November 1, 2014 for the Spring 2015 internship that runs from January 15 to May 31, 2015.
+Spring internships are part-time; interns are expected to work from 15 to 20 hours per week.
 See application instructions below.

 CECC internships provide significant educational and professional experience for undergraduates, graduate students, or recent graduates with a background in Chinese politics, law, and society, and strong Chinese language skills.

 Interns work closely with the Commission and its staff on the full array of issues concerning human rights, the rule of law, and governance in China (including criminal justice, democratic governance institutions, environmental problems, religious freedom, freedom of expression, ethnic minority rights, women's rights, etc.).

 Interns perform important research support tasks (often in Chinese), attend seminars, meet Members of Congress and experts from the United States and abroad, and draft Commission analyses.
 Click here for CECC analysis of recent developments in the rule of law and human rights in China.
 Interns may also be trained to work with the Commission's Political Prisoner Database, which has been accessible by the public since its launch in November 2004 (click here to begin a search).

 The CECC staff is committed to interns’ professional development, and holds regular roundtables for interns on important China-related issues.